 Initial Steps Our Tampa Slip And Fall Injury Lawyers Take In Every Case

-Remember, a slip and fall happens at a building the owner (aka the defendant) controls.
-A wily corporation can remedy the problem or otherwise destroy evidence, making your Tampa personal injury case that much more difficult to prove.
+Remember, a slip and fall accident happens at a building is in owner (aka the defendant) controls.
+A wily corporation can remedy the problem or otherwise destroy evidence, making your Tampa personal injury case much more difficult to prove.

 A slip and fall attorney is a type of personal injury attorney who specifically knows how to take on big businesses like a restaurant or a grocery store.

 Therefore, the name of the game in Tampa Bay slip and fall injury cases is to move fast.
 In every slip and fall case, we do the following:

 - Secure pictures and videos of the scene of the slip and fall accident.

 - Seek witness statements from employees of the business and other people at the scene.